 Midweight Hoodies: 12" x 15.5"

 Midweight hoodies are the most common type shipped in ecommerce.
 They typically need a mailer around 12" x 15.5".
-Most standard hoodies in the 12-16 oz range fit perfectly here.
-This covers your classic pullover hoodies, zip-ups, and standard fleece.
-If you're only stocking one poly mailer size, this is probably it, as it handles 60-70% of hoodie shipments.
+Most standard hoodies in the 12-16 oz range fit perfectly here, covering classic pullover hoodies, zip-ups, and standard fleece.
+If you're only stocking one poly mailer size, this is probably it, since it handles 60-70% of hoodie shipments.

 Heavyweight or Fleece-Lined Hoodies: 14.5" x 19"